cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/engineering/git_command_cheatsheet.md

 git tag v1.x.x
 ```

-You will need to have an established version naming pattern for any releases.
+You'll need to an established version naming pattern for any releases.

 ### Push tag